Having a nature bath in a wide empty space

 The Artist

 Jeff Kauffman is an art photographer in Austin, Texas USA.
 His work has appeared worldwide in publications, art festivals, and commercial venues.
-Selected works are available for purchase from Jeff’s online art store as well as these fine-art and image licensing outlets.
+Selected works are available for purchase from GEO Galleries as well as these art and image licensing outlets.

-You can follow Jeff directly on FacebookInstagram, and LinkedIn social media platforms, as well as his website.
+You can follow Jeff directly on Instagram and LinkedIn social media platforms, as well as his website.

 Having a Nature Bath, River of Fog #0853.
 The river of fog on the central coast of California begins to lift.
 Photograph by Jeff Kauffman.